 I had a couch where I drew 96 people.
-I talk with the people who sit so it is more of an experience for both of us.
-Because of this, often I can get an internal portrait as well.
+I talk with the people who sit for me.
+Because of this, I can get an internal portrait as well.

-The guests drew their portraits which were printed out and exhibited in the gallery on the wall opposite my portraits.
-244 people did portraits.
-We held a closing exhibition where people got to take the portraits they drew home with them.
+Myself and 244 people did portraits.
+We held a closing exhibition where everyone enjoyed the portraits and the guests got to take the portraits they drew home after the party.

-The 24 x 68′ space has a wall of windows facing the park.
-Additionally in the gallery space there are 3 floor to ceiling glass panels.
-I had tech help and so these portrait slideshows could be seen all night through the big windows.
+The 24 x 68′ gallery has three floor to ceiling glass panels and a wall of windows facing the park.
+I had tech help which projected my portraits as slideshows onto the huge glass panels.
+The portrait slideshows could be seen all night through the big windows.
 In keeping with the glass walls and the mirrors, I installed some of my illuminated glass and mixed media sculpture.
 It was a magical place.

-it was a fun place to hang out for a month.
-January 2012.
+It was a fun place to hang out for the month of January 2012.